 Strath Creek Falls

-This waterfall, located in the Mount Disappointment State Forest, has been popular with visitors for over 150 years.
+Popular with visitors for over 150 years, Strath Creek Falls is located in the Mount Disappointment State Forest.
 The walk leads to the amazing view of the falls cascading 50 metres over the rock face and into the gully below.
-The return walk is about 1km and takes 45 minutes.
-Although the Falls are best…
+The return walk is about 1 kilometre and takes 45 minutes.
+Although the Falls are…

 Read More